Young Offenders Institutions (YOIs) provide custodial facilities for 16–21 year olds:

 - HMP & YOI Grampian has limited availability for young females.

-16 and 17 year olds are generally held separately from older prisoners in accordance with the United Nation Convention on the Rights of the Child (UNCRC) Article 37(c) unless mitigating circumstances dictate otherwise (such as a risk to the young person’s safety).
+Sixteen and 17 year olds are generally held separately from older prisoners in accordance with the United Nation Convention on the Rights of the Child (UNCRC) Article 37(c) unless mitigating circumstances dictate otherwise (such as a risk to the young person’s safety).
 Young people on remand and those who have been sentenced are often held together.
-In HMYOI Polmont this is in Blair House and in HMP & YOI Cornton Vale Skye House.
+In HMYOI Polmont this is in Monro House 2 for young males or Monro House 4 for young males who have committed certain offences; and Blair House 1 for young females.

 Facilities vary by establishment.
 Cells can be shared with another individual and generally will have a work space area and either en-suite facilitates or near-by access.
 Young people can access areas for activities, family visits and to make phone calls.